Home → For Investors

 Common investor disclosures: roof age and condition, prior water intrusion, HVAC age, electrical panel type, and any unpermitted work.
 If you've done a full renovation, document every permitted repair — this actually adds value and reduces risk.

 Florida investors using 1031 exchanges have strict IRS deadlines: 45 days to identify replacement property, 180 days to close.
-MLS access matters here because it gives you visibility into available properties and the ability to list your relinquished property quickly when needed.
+If you're planning a 1031 exchange, timing your sale is critical.